How it Works

 What Happens When You Place a Trade

-Here is what happens behind the scenes from the moment you confirm a trade:
+Here is what happens behind the scenes from the moment you confirm a trade or a strategy triggers.

-Using Polymarket’s websocket feed, the system fetches the exact price for the outcome you picked.
-This includes checking the best bid, best ask, and any expected slippage.
+Using Polymarket’s websocket feeds, the system fetches the exact price for the outcome you selected.
+This includes checking the best bid, best ask, and any expected slippage based on current liquidity.

-The backend constructs a valid CLOB order for the Polymarket market you chose.
-It includes the outcome (Up or Down), your stake, price parameters, and risk controls.
+The backend constructs a valid CLOB order for the specific Polymarket market you chose.
+This includes the outcome (Up or Down), your trade size, price parameters, and any risk controls tied to the strategy.

 Step 4: The order is submitted